angga-22/wiket/README.md

+# Boilerplate code to start a new The Puzzlers website

-# Clone this to kickstart a new Concierge client website
+## How to clone this repo to kickstart a new The Puzzlers website

-1. Create new client repo on GitLab
+###1.
+Create new client repo on GitLab

 Naming : `<unique_id>__<name_of_client>`

-don't initialize a README.md
+Don't initialize a README.md

 The unique id should be a number with 7 digits.

-2. Clone the `client-boilerplate` repo locally
+###2.
+Clone the `client-boilerplate` repo locally

 ```
 $ git clone git@gitlab.com:thepuzzlers-org/websites/client-boilerplate.git <unique_id>__<name_of_client>
 $ cd <unique_id>__<name_of_client>
 ```

-3. Rewire it to new gitlab repo:
+###3.
+Rewire it to new gitlab repo:

 ```
 $ git remote rm origin